csc-training/elements-of-hpc/parallel-computing-concepts/types-of-problems.md

 ![Task farm](images/task-farm.svg)

 The tasks can be computationally similar, but they can also be completely different.
-Often there are more tasks than workers, and tasks are then dynamically assigned to workers.
+Often, there are more tasks than workers, and tasks are then dynamically assigned to workers.

 As an example of a task farm approach, we could think of Alice, Bob, and Joe